SoikatHasanAhmed/PyTorch_Project_Template/README.md

 - [ ] Train some small/medium GAN models to check every method/class
 - [ ] *I repeat - I didn't check the codes yet!!!*
 - [ ] *Please read the previous comment!*

+## CHANGELOG

+- Please check [*CHANGELOG*](CHANGELOG.md).
+It contains nothing may be.
+I am too lazy to change stuff.
+I am going broke just because of coffee.
+Coffee should be free.
+I will start a revolution after my PhD.
+I swear!

 ## Acknowledgements